ronioncloud/albertony-rclone/docs/content/docs.md

 remote basis.
 The names of the config items are documented in the page for each backend.

-To find the name of the environment variable, you need to set, take `RCLONE_CONFIG_` + name of remote + `_` + name of config file option and make it all uppercase.
+To find the name of the environment variable, you need to take `RCLONE_CONFIG_` + name of remote + `_` + name of config file option in uppercase.

-For example, to configure an S3 remote named `mys3:` without a config file (using unix ways of setting environment variables):
+For example, to configure an S3 remote named `MYS3:` without a config file (using unix ways of setting environment variables):

 ```